Trump's 'Nightmare' China Tariffs Could Destroy U.S. Bridal Gown Industry

 And although she’s planning on relying on other material in future collections, what of her pre-existing six years of dress designs?

-“We aren’t making designs where we can rapidly change for tariffs,” Schovenfeld tells Fortune.
+“We aren’t making designs where we can rapidly change for tariffs,” Schoneveld tells Fortune.
 “And it’s important to us that our brides don’t get something that looks different.”

 Likewise, Lang, who relies on 49 Chinese factories for his gowns, said he can’t switch to another country for imports.